 If you want to remove the lock on your Android screen that says “Locked by Find My Device,” then this article will be a very great help in guiding you.
 We’ll go over everything you need to know about Google find my device unlock feature and how to remove find my device lock.

-I locked my phone with google to find My Device, but it now refuses to unlock it.
+I locked my phone with Google Find My Device, but it now refuses to unlock it.
 My phone has become stuck on the lock screen and not allowing me to unlock it.
 How am I going to get out of this?
 I also couldn’t find a way to unlock it in the find my device app.

 Google Find My Device is a tool that may be used to track down the whereabouts of a lost or stolen phone.
-Furthermore, you can also lock your phone with your PIN, pattern, or password from Google Find My Device.
-However, if you’ve locked your phone via Google Find, but can not unlock the pattern and Samsung can not reset the password with the lock on from Google Find, how to remove the lock?
+It allows you to lock your phone with your PIN, pattern, or password.
+However, if you’ve found your lost phone but locked by Find My Device forgot the password, how to unlock Google Find My Device?

 With a thorough guide, this article will cover nearly everything you need to know about Google find my device unlock on the phone.
 If you’re interested, keep reading!

-Step 1: Go to https://www.google.com/android/devicemanager on your computer and Sign in using the Google account associated with your locked Android smartphone.
+Step 1: Go to Android Device Manager on your computer and Sign in using the Google account associated with your locked Android smartphone.

 Step 2: To open the lock screen on your computer, tap the Lock button on your selected device.